innovation-manoa/innovation-manoa.github.io/index.md

 * Utilize the University of Hawaii CAS authentication system to allow students to log in and use the application

+# Project Plan

+In order to develop this web application, the team will meet twice a week: one in person and one over Skype, in order to assess our weekly goals.

 # Pages

 The following pages are a baseline of what the application will look like.
 The